 Most student organizations hold internal elections, which means that voting is open only to current members of the group.
-All-Campus Elections require that voting be open for all current students, and more information can be found on the All-Campus Elections page.
+This process is entirely separate from the All-Campus Elections that occur every year to elect SGA and Class Board members.
 What follows are three methods for conducting internal elections, which may be useful if there is not an established process in place.

 Application and Interview: